This is officially our 200th blog post here at Gears. We started our blog way…

 Alright, let’s jump in.
 As always, the order is based on what I think is the coolest / biggest impact – so it might appear a bit random (I’ve never pretended to think normally).
 As with the past few releases, all of the features are assuming you’re on Lightning, but I’ll call out if a feature works on classic.
 I have my 2020 top Chill song playlist going (right now playing a great new song from Slovo) so I’ve got a good runway to write this.
 Here we go.

 - Email to Case Threading Change – This was a big one that we covered in Winter 21 (it was one of our favorite new features).
 With Winter 21 all instances were moved to a new approach to threading email to case – essentially how Salesforce links replies to an existing case versus creating new ones each time.
 The new approach was using intelligence from the email header to determine this instead of leveraging that unique thread ID that we had previously had to insert into our emails (either in the body or the subject).
 It’s a great improvement.
-The problem is, it impacted existing Service Clouds more than Salesforce had expected, so they had to quickly re-add the old method to allow customers to keep it in place.
+However it impacted existing Service Clouds more than Salesforce had expected, so they had to quickly re-add the old method to allow customers to keep it in place.
 With Spring 21, you officially have up to Winter 22 to move to this method.
 Overall, it’s a more secure and more efficient method so definitely something we all want.
 The problem is the transition for existing customers.
 Salesforce has a nice KB article that walks through the challenges for existing customers to make the move.

 First, any replies to emails sent prior to Summer 20 (that’s July 2020) will create a new case and won’t match up.
 At this point, that is over 6 months ago, so if a customer is replying to an email that’s 6 months old, it’s going to be a one-off.
 This really shouldn’t be an issue anymore – but something to keep in mind when that one customer does decide to reply.
 Probably a much bigger consideration is if you’ve built a custom email service using Apex.
 This is something we’ve done quite a bit to really tailor matching logic and in particular, if we’re trying to parse the content within the email to more intelligently pre-populate the Case with information.
 These will need to be updated with the new method.
 The old method getCaseIdFromEmailThreadId will no longer work come Winter 22 and you’ll need to use the new method getCaseIdFromEmailHeaders.
 Basically, you’ll want to search all of your code for anything using the thread ID for matching.
 Third, it looks like this method is not compatible with emails sent via Email Notifications.
 I’m hoping this is something Salesforce adjusts prior to Winter 22 as that’s definitely a hole if you’re using this.
 You don’t want new Cases being created when customers reply to your notifications.
 If you use this, I’d hold off on enabling this and see what happens here.
 Finally, there is a bit of a weird bullet here: “Make sure the emails sent to Salesforce contain the correct required Threading headers for matching”.
 This is a bit of a tough one as we can’t control what our customers include in their emails they send to us.
 I don’t know what percentage of email services out there still don’t use this approach – my guess is all modern ones do – but you might have some customers (I’m thinking government ones that still use antique versions of Internet Explorer too) who might be leveraging some email clients that don’t provide this info.
 The problem is you might not know until you’re live, so once you’re live, it’s worth keeping a lookout for strange behavior from certain customers – and this is probably the problem.
 On something like this, you probably want to leverage your IT team to analyze the incoming headers and see what’s going on.
 Overall, this isn’t the no-brainer cut-over it looked like in Winter 21, we have about 9 months to make it though.
 This is one you’ll want to have a plan for and to babysit once you turn it on.
 Also, just to mention it – this applies to all Service Cloud instances – whether you are in Classic or Lightning.